ajstocchetti/coding-standards-tg/README.md

 * All code is developed on a feature branch.
 Feature branches are merged into the dev (or development) branch after going through code review.
 * The master branch (or production branch) is not to be updated directly.
 Code may only be merged into this branch, after being tested on the development branch (or another pre-production environment branch).

 Commit messages are to contain meaningful language about the changes made in the commit.
 [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/), by Chris Beams, covers the content and style of how a commit message should be structured.
+Commits with incomplete/broken code should be prefaced with `WIP` to signal that the codebase is in an unstable state.
+References to Jira tickets are also encouraged.

 ## Code Review